Geography for UPSC Preparation

 • NCERT books are considered the best to build a base.
 Therefore, start your preparation journey with them and then move to other reference books.
 It is advised to study class 6-12th books.

-• Usually, the topics which are in news throughout the year are asked in the exam.
-Keep a tab on the latest news and have a thorough knowledge of the trending topics.
+• Usually, the topics which are in the news throughout the year are asked in the exam.
+Keep a tab on the latest news and have a thorough knowledge of trending topics.

 • Relate Geography with other subjects like History, Political Science, Economics, Social Science etc. For example, if you want to understand the crux of any geographical location, you need to evaluate that region from different lenses.